AbdullahElmasry/BorealOS/README.md

 - KDE Plasma
 - XFCE
 - IceWM
-- Xmonad
+- XMonad

 ---

-## Editions
+## Shell

-### Main Edition

-Uses `sh` as the default shell for a simple and portable base system.
+This project uses `sh` as the default shell for a simple and portable base system.

-### Fish Edition

-Uses Fish as the default shell for a more interactive command-line experience.

 ---